 Figure 3.10.
 Comparisons of IPHC and AFSC longline survey trends in relative population number of sablefish in the Gulf of Alaska.

-Figure 3.11.
-Northern Southeast Inside sablefish long line survey catch per unit effort (number per hook) in sablefish per hook and harvest over time (from Dressel per. comm.
-2012).
+Figure 3.11a.
+Northern Southeast Inside sablefish long line survey catch per unit effort (round pounds per hook) and harvest over time (from K. Green pers. comm.
+November, 2013).